DIY: Eco-Friendly Confetti + Confetti Cones

-Hello lovelies!
-Today I'm back with the next post in our DIY series for January!
-Each Monday this month we've shared a DIY tutorial to show you how to make simple, affordable DIY projects for your wedding!
+Hello, lovelies!
+This post is part of a series teaching you how to make simple, affordable DIY projects for your wedding!
 Did you miss our first three posts?
 Check out our DIY Geometric Paper Backdrop Tutorial, Freezer Jam Wedding Favors, and Glitter Magnet Escort Cards!

 Oh, and did I mention… there’s a theme!
 We decided to build this month’s DIY projects around the color Marsala — Pantone’s 2015 color of the year.
 Although our projects will all incorporate Marsala, you can easily swap in the hue of your choice to match your wedding color scheme.
 These projects are just meant to show you some simple and affordable ideas that you can easily customize to fit your vision for your big day!

 So, without further ado, allow me to introduce this week’s project: Confetti Cones with Eco-friendly Confetti!
 These cones make a great way to distribute confetti to toss as you leave your reception.
 And best of all, the confetti is made from eco-friendly seed paper!!
 Let me break down how we made this project:

 Eco-friendly confetti + cones